-Morehead Planetarium and Science Center in Chapel Hill is now operating under its extended summer hours.
+Morehead Planetarium and Science Center in Chapel Hill will begin operating under its extended summer hours starting Saturday.

-Public planetarium shows are now offered Tuesday through Sunday.
-The full schedule is on the website, but shows start at 10:30 a.m. and continue every hour until the final show at 2:30 p.m., Tuesday through Thursdays; 10:30 a.m. until the last show at 2:30 p.m., Fridays and Saturdays; and 1:30 p.m. to the last show at 3:30 p.m., Sundays.
+Public planetarium shows will be offered Tuesday through Sunday.
+The full schedule is on the website, but shows start at 10:30 a.m. and continue every hour until the final show at 2:30 p.m., Tuesday through Saturday.
+Shows run 1:30 p.m. to 3:30 p.m., Sundays.